 6. Maintain Proper Bowel Processes

-Being adequately hydrated also helps move waste through your gastrointestinal tract, preventing constipation.
-If you are dehydrated, your colon begins drawing water from your stool to maintain fluid levels in your body, resulting in constipation.
+Being hydrated also helps move waste through your gastrointestinal tract, preventing constipation.
+When dehydrated, your colon draws water from your stool to maintain fluid levels.
+This results in constipation.

 Here’s how you can drink more water for a healthy, balanced lifestyle: